nengo/nengo-spa/docs/getting_started.rst

 Next steps
 ----------

-* If you are unfamiliar with the Semantic Pointer Architecture, TODO
+* If you are unfamiliar with the Semantic Pointer Architecture, start with the :ref:`/user_guide/spa_intro.rst`.
-* If you are new to building SPA models with Nengo, TODO
+* If you are new to building SPA models with Nengo, read the :ref:`/examples/intro.ipynb`.
-* If you have used the legacy SPA module included in core Nengo, TODO
+* If you have used the legacy SPA module included in core Nengo, read the tutorial on :ref:`/examples/intro_coming_from_legacy_spa.ipynb`.